Hampton Spinal Cord Injury Lawyer

 Unfortunately, the spinal cord is not capable of mending itself like other parts of the body, so if a severe enough impact causes this part of the body to bruise, tear, or sever completely, the damage done is often permanent.
 Injuries to the lower part of the spinal cord may result in paraplegia, or paralysis below the waist, while injuries higher up on the spine may cause quadriplegia, which is paralysis from the neck down.

 Individuals who suffer complete spinal cord injuries typically result in a permanent loss of motor and sensory function, forcing them to seek expensive medical treatment and in-home assistance.
-Whether someone suffers an incomplete or complete spinal cord injury, a qualified lawyer in the area can help them consider their legal options and effectively pursue civil restitution.
+Whether someone suffers an incomplete or complete spinal cord injury, a qualified lawyer in the area can help them consider their legal options and effectively pursue civil recovery.

 Maximizing Civil Recovery after a Spine Injury in Hampton